 It is never too late to find a teacher who can help you go the distance in music whether you are a beginner, mid-grade or higher level student.

-A good piano teacher imparts valuable skills beyond playing the right notes and helps you to correct poor piano playing technique and develop listening skills to bring out your hidden potential in music.
+A good piano teacher imparts valuable skills beyond playing the right notes and helps you to correct poor piano playing technique and develop listening skills right from the first lesson.

 Finding a good teacher can be tricky but here are some qualities to consider in making that critical decision.